 Yep.
 That’s all there is to it.
 Avoid razor burn and shaving irritation by making sure the delicate facial tissues are conditioned before and after shaving.
 (This concept also applies to shaving just about anywhere but typically the face needs a little more care and concern.)

 I digress.
-Let’s get to these recipes (which may have affiliate links) and then I want to talk a little bit about the essential oils I choose.
+Let’s get to these recipes and then I want to talk a little bit about the essential oils I choose.
 Because it actually matters quite a bit.
 It is likely obvious why I choose coconut oil.
 It is such a powerful oil with lots of uses!

 - 1 cup olive oil